reselbob/innosoft/microservices-architecture/04-service-discovery-k8s/README.md

 Address 1: 10.99.246.170 business.default.svc.cluster.local
 ```
 The first line is really not an error.
 It's a known [bug](https://github.com/nicolaka/netshoot/issues/6)
-in the way the base alpine images handles `nslookup` in a container.
+in the way the base image `node:8-alpine` handles `nslookup` in a container.
 The rest of the output is accurate.

 `nslookup` is reporting the binding of the domain name, `business` to the IP address, (in this case). `10.99.246.170`.

 In other words, once we created the service, `business`, Kubernetes used its internal DNS naming mechanism